 The financial statements include the consolidated accounts of Wilhelmina and its wholly-owned subsidiaries.
 All significant inter-company accounts and transactions have been eliminated in consolidation.
-Certain prior period amounts on the Consolidated Balance Sheets and Consolidated Statement of Cash Flows have been reclassified to conform to the current period presentation.

 Revenue Recognition

 The Company has adopted the requirements of Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASC 606").
 ASC 606 establishes a principle for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.